 From a party town at New Year to a lovely quiet family town – Bideford on the North Devon coast is known for a multitude of qualities (and holiday cottages) and is sure to host whatever you’re looking for when choosing to holiday in or around the town.
 Once an important port on the estuary of The River Torridge (it supplied ships to help Drake defeat the Spanish Armada), it still receives regular visits from maritime vessels.
 The Quay is lined with welcoming local shops facing the water, scattered with pretty little pastel coloured houses.
 The Torridge is a focal part of the town and boats and crafts of all shapes and sizes can be seen moving up and down the river every day by visitors taking time to relax on the benches lining the Quay.
 As you wander the winding, paved shopping streets you're more likely to encounter tiny shops from fantastic photography to intricate pottery instead of the usual High St chains.
 Many independent shops in and around Bideford stock fresh local and organic produce, another reason to choose self catering accommodation: you'll get to prepare and enjoy some memorable meals in your holiday cottage on the North Devon coast.

 Fabulous, 5-star, family-friendly North Devon coastal cottage sleeping 10-12.
 Facilities include hot tub, swimming pool (Mar-Oct), tennis court, table tennis and pool table.
-With underfloor heating and cosy wood-burner and panoramic rural and sea views, it is relaxing treat, perfect all year round.
+With underfloor heating and cosy a wood-burner; with magnificent panoramic rural and sea views... it is perfect all year round

 Oak Lodge is a spacious family cottage boasting wooden panelling and ample windows which capture the views of the surrounding countryside.
 Set among woodland in Bideford, Devon, the modern lodge boasts a hot tub and wood burning stove, plus a large private garden and the promise of peace and quiet.